0xflux/Wyrm/Milestones.md

 1) [x] Use catch_panic on C2 instead of current handler
 2) [x] Investigate upload slowness from client UI to C2, shouldn't be so horrible
 3) [x] IPs are wrong in the logs, needs NGINX proxy stuff
-4) [ ] Move to new basic model with stagers, the exports, etc can also apply to those, but we would produce:
+4) [x] Move to new basic model with stagers, the exports, etc can also apply to those, but we would produce:
    1) [x] Wyrm as RDLL
-   2) [ ] Wyrm needs the DLL exports, main and svc removing - these need to be applied to the 'deliverable'
-   3) [x] Also serve the unstaged payloads if ppl want to write their own loaders.
+   2) [x] Also serve the unstaged payloads if ppl want to write their own loaders.
-   4) [x] After building Wyrm it needs to build the actual deliverables:
+   3) [x] After building Wyrm it needs to build the actual deliverables:
       1) [x] DLL
       2) [x] Svc
       3) [x] Exe
-   5) [ ] The loader should inherit option for ETW bypass
-   6) [ ] Dont call ToWyrmOnly in the rdll.. needs to be an actual fn internally
+   4) [x] Dont call ToWyrmOnly in the rdll.. needs to be an actual fn internally
-   7) [ ] Support new mutex name creation in Wyrm via a shared lib
 5) [x] Internal proxy resolution for HTTP requests
 6) [x] `pull_stream` - Pulls a file as a stream (where the file to exfil is larger than the available RAM) (implemented in `pull`)
 7)  [x] Native `whoami` command should output more than just the username, should include SID and privs natively.